 LOCF ECHO Collaborative partners agreement

-Programme consist of rolling short lectures on variety of topics and case based discussions, usually the 1st Monday of the month starting at 6 pm; participants can attend but majority will be offered opportunity to video-con.
+Programme consist of rolling short lectures on variety of topics and case based discussions, usually the 1st Monday of the month starting at 6.30 pm; participants can attend but majority will be offered opportunity to video-conf.

 Venue: Boardroom at St Olafs House, London Bridge Hospital